 Adding images to the archive is easy!
 All you have to do is send us an email with the photos attached and a couple of sentences telling us about each image.
 Have a look at the images that are already online to see what we mean by this.
 You are also welcome to contact us if you have any questions.

 We don't want to be too restrictive in what goes up so there is plenty of leeway if you want to participate!
-If you don't have photographs but you have a specific memory you want to share please feel free to write us an email and we will find a way to add this to the archive too. (video and audio are also welcome)
+If you have a specific memory you want to share in the form of video, audio or text would be happy to find a way to add this to the archive too.
+We are also very excited about the prospect of you adding an artwork/ performance/ intervention/ unconventional item to the archive.
+If you would like to do so then please email us about it.
+If your idea is ambitious and requires funding we will try and support an application for funding to do so.

-This archive is cared for by Ndapwa Alweendo and StArt Art Gallery.
+This archive is cared for by Ndapwa Alweendo, Helen Harris and Gina Figueira.
 All the rights for the images in the archive remain with their contributors.
 Please do not reproduce them in any form without prior written consent.